 refer the decision to an unbiased, independent person on conditions that the directors consider appropriate (however, the person can only make a decision that the directors could have made under this clause), or

-require the matter to be determined at a general meeting.
+require the matter to be determined at a general meeting

+allow the matter to be determined at a General Meeting upon receiving a written request for such a Meeting from the member involved in this disciplinary process.

 The directors cannot fine a member.